Bertrand Meyer

-Bertrand Meyer (/ˈmaɪ.ər/; [mɛjɛʁ]; born 21 November 1950) is a French academic, author, and consultant in the field of computer languages.
-He created the Eiffel programming language and the idea of design by contract.
+Bertrand Meyer (/ˈmaɪ.ər/; [mɛjɛʁ]; born 21 November 1950) is a French academic, author, and consultant in the field of programming languages.
+He created the Eiffel language and the concept of design by contract.

 Education and academic career

 Meyer received a master's degree in engineering from the École Polytechnique in Paris, a second master's degree from Stanford University, and a PhD from the Université de Nancy.
 He had a technical and managerial career for nine years at Électricité de France, and for three years was a member of the faculty of the University of California, Santa Barbara.

 From 2001 to 2016, he was professor of software engineering at ETH Zürich, the Swiss Federal Institute of Technology, where he pursued research on building trusted components (reusable software elements) with a guaranteed level of quality.
 He was Chair of the ETH Computer Science department from 2004 to 2006 and for 13 years (2003–2015) taught the Introduction to Programming course taken by all ETH computer science students, resulting in a widely disseminated programming textbook, Touch of Class (Springer).

-He remains Professor emeritus of Software Engineering at ETH Zurich and is currently Professor of Software Engineering and Provost at the Schaffhausen Institute of Technology (SIT), a new research university in Schaffhausen, Switzerland.
+He remains Professor emeritus of Software Engineering at ETH Zurich and was from 2018 to 2025 Professor of Software Engineering and Provost at Constructor Institute of Technology in Schaffhausen, Switzerland.

 He has held visiting positions at the University of Toulouse (Chair of Excellence, 2015–16), Politecnico di Milano, Innopolis University, Monash University and University of Technology Sydney.
 He is also active as a consultant (object-oriented system design, architectural reviews, technology assessment), trainer in object technology and other software topics, and conference speaker.
 For many years Meyer has been active in issues of research and education policy and was the founding president (2006–2011) of Informatics Europe, the association of European computer science departments.